Listed among top-rank

 MDIs give people a list of options from which to choose.
 This interface type makes complicated tasks easier, making them good for things like ATMs and in-flight entertainment systems.

-Touch-based UIs (UIs) are now the rule for smartphones and tablets.
+Touch-based UIs (UIs) are now the rule for smartphones and tablets and are now commonplace in technology, as discussed in mobile app usability testing.
 They make it easy for people to use and feel.
 They let you interact with them by pinching, tapping, or swiping, all multi-touch movements.

-Gesture-based interfaces, made popular by games like the Nintendo Wii, use a camera or sensor to translate the user’s moves into commands.
+Gesture-based interfaces, a fascinating area detailed in app store optimization tools – an overview of the essential tools. made popular by games like the Nintendo Wii, use a camera or sensor to translate the user’s moves into commands.

 Now that we’ve discussed the different kinds of UIs let’s return to our original question: “Which of the following is not a type of UI?”